veerprakash28/covvalent/README.md

 # Functions:

-• Fetches all products with category-wise filtering
+• Fetches all products with category-wise filtering\n
-• Fetches categories
+• Fetches categories\n
-• Pagination on the product list API endpoint.
+• Pagination on the product list API endpoint.\n
 • Search functionality to the product list API endpoint.

 # Steps to Follow: